 — Stephanie Lanter

-Along with exhibiting internationally, she has written for and been featured in Ceramics Monthly and Ceramics, Art and Perception.
-She received a 2010 Kansas Arts Commission Collaboration Grant to support the interdisciplinary installation, community outreach, and publication series, The Waiting Room Projects, a collaboration led by Marguerite Perret and in conjunction with Bruce Scherting, Robin Lasser, Sarah Smarsh, and others.
+Along with exhibiting her sculptural ceramics, installations, and mixed media drawings to an international audience, she has given numerous workshops and presentations, including recently for Artaxis National ClayWeek Conversations.
+She has written for and been featured in journals such as Ceramics Monthly and Ceramics, Art and Perception.
+In 2010, she received a Kansas Arts Commission Collaboration Grant to support the interdisciplinary installation and publication series, The Waiting Room Projects, directed by Marguerite Perret, and exhibited across the country and in the Netherlands.
 She received an MFA from Ohio University in 2002 and a BA from Xavier University in 1998.